ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Which locations are included

-Any justified exclusions (such as design)
+Any justified exclusions (such as design, if applicable)

 2. Establish Leadership Commitment